What is it about?

 The Commission is responsible for managing the OMC, as well as representing the interests of the EU at an international level.

 Under the OMC, national authorities appoint representatives and individuals to be part of specialised working groups.
 These working groups, specialising in specific sectors, provide input in the form of reports and studies to better tailor the Commission's approach to dealing with priorities in the culture sector.

 What has been achieved so far?

-To date, the OMC has yielded a variety of essential outputs, including:
+To date, the OMC working groups have produced a variety of good practice manuals, including: